 This guide is not a roadmap to being “cheap”.
 Instead, you’re about to get 40+ practical (and easily achievable) ways to be smart with your money so that living frugally on one income comes naturally.

 How to Live Frugally On One Income (or 2): 40+ Simple Tips to Save Money

 Food is the #1 place people overspend [source], and grocery stores know it.
 They use every tactic in the book to lure you into spending more money than you intended.
 (The candy is not in the checkout aisle for your convenience, people!)
 Take these frugal living tips, and use them to cut costs on food.

 1. Save $5 Every Time You Visit the Grocery Store

 $5.00 in 5 seconds?
 It’s possible with the Ibotta app.

-So, if you like free money… Download the Ibotta App here (use this link and get an additional $10 after snapping a pic of your first receipt!)
+So, if you like free money… Download the Ibotta App here and grab a free $10 gift card just for trying it out!

 2. Your Favorite Foods Delivered To Your Door At 15% Off

 Do you buy this stuff at the grocery store?